 Essential Supplies Checklist

-Start by gathering breast pads to absorb any leaks and maintain comfort.
-A quality breast pump can help you express milk, relieving pressure and discomfort.
+Start by gathering breast pads to absorb leaks and maintain comfort.
+A quality breast pump helps you express milk and relieve pressure when needed.

-Don’t forget to have warm compresses, which can encourage milk flow and ease tightness.
-Cold packs are essential for soothing inflammation after pumping.
+Have warm compresses ready to encourage milk flow and ease tightness.
+Cold packs are useful for soothing inflammation after pumping.

-Keep a water bottle nearby to stay hydrated, as this supports milk production.
-Also, have a comfortable nursing pillow to help you position your baby properly.
+Keep a water bottle nearby to stay hydrated, which supports milk production.
+A comfortable nursing pillow helps with positioning your baby.

 Finally, consider lanolin cream to protect and soothe sore nipples.
-With these supplies, you’ll be better equipped to handle engorgement and focus on nurturing your little one.
+With these on hand, you’ll be better equipped to handle engorgement and focus on your baby.

 Comfort Measures Suggestions

-These measures can provide immediate relief and help you feel more comfortable.
-Remember, it’s important to listen to your body and adjust as needed.
-You’re not alone in this journey!
+Listen to your body and adjust as needed.
+You’re not alone in this.

 Timing Your Relief Techniques

-Consider using warm compresses just before nursing to encourage milk flow, or cold packs afterward to reduce swelling.
-Keep a breast pump handy for situations where nursing isn’t possible, especially if you’re feeling uncomfortably tight.
+Use warm compresses just before nursing to encourage milk flow, and cold packs afterward to reduce swelling.
+Keep a breast pump handy for situations where nursing isn’t possible.
+Have your nursing pillow ready so you can get into a comfortable position quickly.

 Step 1: Gentle Breast Massage

-Gently massaging your breasts can provide much-needed relief from engorgement.
+A gentle breast massage can provide real relief from engorgement.

 Gently massage your breasts to relieve engorgement and enhance your connection with your body.